scriptnull/docsv2/sources/pipelines/resources/file.md

 page_keywords: Deploy multi containers, microservices, Continuous Integration, Continuous Deployment, CI/CD, testing, automation, pipelines, docker, lxc

 # file
-This resource type is used to specify a file that could be transferred to cluster of nodes during deployment.
+This resource type is used to specify a file that could be deployed to a cluster of nodes during deployment.

-It can be given as input to `manifest` job.
+It can be given as an input to a `manifest` job.
 During the deployment, of the

-You can define a Filters resource by adding it to `shippable.resources.yml`
+You can define a File resource by adding it to `shippable.resources.yml`
 ```
 resources:
   - name: <string>                              #required